Unlisted Brand • Lansinoh Lanolin • Lip Treatments

 If you are interested in the background/details of lanolin, you might want to look it up online.
 I thought this from Wikipedia was interesting: "...studies have shown the durational effect of the emollient (skin smoothing) action produced by lanolin is very significant and lasts for many hours.
 Lanolin applied to the skin... has been shown to reduce roughness by about 35% after one hour and 50% after two hours, with the overall effect lasting for considerably more than eight hours.
 Lanolin is also known to form semiocclusive (breathable) films on the skin.
 When applied daily... for five consecutive days, the positive moisturising effects of lanolin were detectable until 72 hours after final application.
 Lanolin may achieve some of its moisturising effects by forming a secondary moisture reservoir within the skin.
 The barrier repair properties of lanolin have been reported to be superior to those produced by both petrolatum and glycerin. ...[L]anolin was shown to be superior to petrolatum in reducing the signs and symptoms of dryness and scaling, cracks and abrasions, and pain and itch, ...[and] significantly superior to petrolatum in assisting the healing of superficial wounds."

-I priced the Lansinoh lanolin in my town and local prices seemed to be pretty expensive, from $10 to $14 for a 40 gram tube.
-On Amazon, I was able to get it in their "subscribe and save" program (which you can order a product through, and then just cancel any future shipments with no penalties) for $6.79, a great price.
-(If you order 5 sub & save items, you get 15% off all, making the current Lansinoh price $6.79 with free shipping and no tax in most states.)
+Prices at drugstores/supermarkets in my town range from $10 to $14 for a 40 gram tube.
+On Amazon, I found this in their "subscribe and save" program (which you can order a product through, then cancel or postpone future shipments with no penalties) for $6.79 with free shipping.
+(And if you order 5 sub & save items together, you get 15% off.)

 Age: 44-55 Skin: Combination, Fair Hair: Blond Eyes: Green